NesBet/Velos/README.md

-# Hotel Project
+# Velos Lifetime Lodge

-<p>Welcome to the Hotel Landing Page project!
-This project is a hotel landing page created using Create React App.
-It provides users with information about the hotel, including its amenities, rooms, and contact details.</p>
+<p>Welcome to the Velos Lodge project!
+This project is a lodge landing page created using React.
+It provides users with information about the lodge, including its amenities, rooms and contact details.</p>

 <h1>Table of Contents</h1>
 <ul>